tailscale/tailscale/api.md

 ]}
 ```

 ## Create a new key for a tailnet

 ``` http
 POST /api/v2/tailnet/{tailnet}/keys
 ```

 Creates a new auth key in a tailnet supplied in the URL path.
-The key will be associated with the user who owns the API access token used to make this call, or, if the call is made with an access token derived from an OAuth client, the key will be owned by the tailnet.
+The key will be associated with the user who owns the API access token used to make this call,
+or, if the call is made with an access token derived from an OAuth client, the key will be owned by the tailnet.
 Supply the tailnet in the path.

-Returns a JSON object with the supplied capabilities in addition to the
+Returns a JSON object with the supplied capabilities in addition to the generated key.
-generated key.
-The key should be recorded and kept safe and secure because it
-wields the capabilities specified in the request.
-The identity of the key
+The key should be recorded and kept safe and secure because it wields the capabilities specified in the request.
-is embedded in the key itself and can be used to perform operations on
-the key (e.g., revoking it or retrieving information about it).
+The identity of the key is embedded in the key itself and can be used to perform operations on the key (e.g., revoking it or retrieving information about it).
 The full key can no longer be retrieved by the server.

 ### Input parameters

-#### `{tailnet}` (required in URL path)
+#### `tailnet` (required in URL path)
 Supply the tailnet in the path.

 #### Tailnet key object (required in `POST` body)

 Supply the tailnet key attributes as a JSON object in the `POST` body following the request example below.

 At minimum, the request `POST` body must have a `capabilities` object (see below).
 With nothing else supplied, such a request generates a single-use key with no tags.

 Note the following about required vs. optional values: